RemiFabre/WickedLines/blog/4_time_shift/blog_post_time_shift.md

 ## My Prediction (and Why It Was Wrong)

 My initial hypothesis was straightforward: a game between stronger players with less time should be somewhat similar to a game between weaker players with more time.
-I expected the discussion to be about:
-- Diminishing returns for each extra minute of time
+I expected the discussion to be about diminishing returns for each extra minute of time and the trade-off between intuition vs calculation.
-- Intuition vs calculation

 Graphically, I expected to see a simple shift along the x-axis.
 I thought I could take a performance curve from Blitz, slide it to the left, and have it roughly match the curve for Rapid.
 Slide it again, and it would match Classical.